elastisys/compliantkubernetes/docs/release-notes/kubespray.md

 #### Added

 - **Added option to clusteradmin kubeconfigs to use OIDC for authentication**
-- **Added New ansible playbooks to manage kubeconfigs and some RBAC**
+- **Added New Ansible playbooks to manage kubeconfigs and some RBAC**

 ### v2.19.0-ck8s1